MoneySavingExpert.com homepage

 Official police eBay stores

 Some police forces have set up their own official eBay shops to sell recovered goods.
-What's more, smaller items often have a delivery option, so you can still buy from them even if the force is miles from you.
+What's more, many smaller items have a delivery option, so you can still buy even if the force is miles from you.

-To find an official store, start by checking the website of your police force to see if it sells stolen goods on eBay.
-If not, look further afield, though make sure what you're buying has a delivery option or you're able to collect it.
+To find an official store, start by checking your police force's website to see if it sells stolen goods on eBay.
+If not, look further afield.

-Sussex Police.
-When we checked, Sussex Police had 110 items up for grabs.
-Past auctions included a sound system confiscated from an illegal rave which sold for £72, an Apple Macbook Pro 14” £194 and a Superdry puffa coat £27.
+• Sussex Police.
+When we checked, Sussex Police had nearly 100 items up for grabs on eBay.
+Recent sales included a sound system confiscated from an illegal rave which sold for £72, an Apple Macbook Pro 14” £194 and a Superdry puffer coat £27.
 A lot containing 11 bikes went for £390.

-Leicestershire Police.
-With over 100 items for sale, the Leicestershire Police eBay account sells sells mostly designer clothing.
+• Leicestershire Police.
+With over 200 items for sale, the Leicestershire Police eBay account sells everything from cameras to designer clothing.
 We saw some Hugo Boss loafers sell for £16 and a Jimmy Choo bag for £95.
 At the upper end, a Louis Vuitton Flandrin bag went for £670.

-Northamptonshire Police.
-This is the first police force we’ve heard of using Vinted Vinted to sell goods.
-Among the 130 items on offer were a Vivienne Westwood ring for £58, Deadpool Xbox game £30 and Next shoes £10.
+• Northamptonshire Police.
+This is the first police force we’ve heard of using Vinted to sell goods.
+Among the 120 items on offer when we checked were a Vivienne Westwood ring for £58, Deadpool Xbox game £30 and Next shoes £10.
 As with other Vinted sellers, you can put in offers to see if they’ll do a deal – for more tricks, see our Vinted Tips blog.

 Have you bought cheap stolen goods from police?
 Let us know how you got on – plus any police eBay stores or auction houses you've spotted which do this – in the forum.